To develop your dog!

 Take a high-value treat and let him take the treat.
 If your dog roughly takes the treat or drops it, this means that he is anxious and fearful.
 It also means that your dog needs his space and does not want to be touched.

-You can demonstrate your love by talking to your dog slowly, having slow gestures, blinking slowly at him and sitting on the floor with him.
+You can demonstrate your love by talking to your dog slowly, making slow gestures, blinking slowly at him, and sitting on the floor with him.
 Offer your dog more treats and repeat the exercise as many times as possible without trying to pet him.

 If your dog slowly takes the treat and eats it, you can then slowly pet him under the chin or on his chest.
 It is best not to raise your hand since it can be intimidating.